top of page

 Visual Design

-The webpages lack a clear information hierarchy, with disorganized and inconsistent elements on the homepage.
-Navigation is confusing, making it difficult for first-time users to understand the pages.
+Pages lack a clear hierarchy, with disorganized layouts and inconsistent components.
+Navigation is unclear, making it hard for new users to understand where to go or what each page represents.

 Same color for different functions, non-interactive dashboard elements, and no clear hierarchy.